-Somatic Experiencing is a body oriented treatment created to help people heal from shock and developmental trauma.
+Somatic Experiencing is a body oriented treatment created to help people heal from shock trauma.

 This video tells how somatic experiencing helped the healing process for Ray, a U.S. Marine who had been injured by two explosions: